dmidlo/histdata.com-tools/README.md

 the configured data directory.
 Targets can be plain HistData CSV files, HistData ZIP archives, directories containing those files, or the canonical `.data` cache file.

+Quality reports remain audit artifacts.
+Training-facing quality semantics are row columns on enriched ASCII tick `.data` caches, including explicit `dq_issue_*` indicators, quality counts, classification labels, training usability/weight, and synthetic placeholders.
+Report and bounded summary surfaces should derive from or stay consistent with those row-level columns, so downstream training code does not need to parse report JSON or join separate quality tables to assemble a training row.

 Use `--repo-quality` when the same quality run should also update the local repo helper file with bounded per-instrument quality summaries: